CAMC initiates telemedicine site at Montgomery General

 The Montgomery telemedicine hub can be reached at 304-442-1231.
 Billing will go through the Charleston office.

 CAMC telemedicine centers are already in operation in locales such as Lewisburg, Marlinton, Princeton, Ripley, Summersville, Morgantown and Pocahontas County.
-For more information, visit camc.org/Telemedicine.
+For more, visit camc.org/Telemedicine.

 Commented